How do I install eSIM on my iPhone or iPad?

 5. The required SM-DP+ Address and Activation Code can be found by going to ‘My eSIMs,’ selecting the eSIM, viewing the installation guide, and tapping ‘Manual.’
 Copy and paste the SM-DP+ Address and Activation Code.

-If you’re asked to choose a default line for calling and messaging, always choose your primary SIM.
+If you’re asked to choose default lines for calling, messaging, iMessage, and FaceTime, always choose your primary SIM.

 Preparing for travel